What is Bullying?

 Even though we keep saying to our kids to reach out to us, the truth is, they seldom do.
 Sometimes the bullying may have been going around for months before parents find out.
 Younger children are more likely to come up to you and share what happened at school.
 But, with teens, things get more difficult.
 Teenage bullying is tough to spot.

-Because teenage bullying is less physical and more psychological and emotional.
-Teenagers may feel ashamed and afraid or might not want you to be worried about you.
+Because teenage bullying is less physical and more psychological and emotional, especially when it comes to bullying in India, teenagers may feel ashamed and afraid or might not want them to be worried about you.
 Often they want the bullying to go away without making a big deal out of it.
 But any type of bullying is NOT OKAY!

-But there is always some sort of signs that you can look out for:
+But there is always some signs that you can look out for in teen bullying:

-- Having unexplainable physical injuries such as bruises, scratches, or cuts.
+- Your kid Having unexplainable physical injuries such as bruises, scratches, or cuts.

 - Coming back home with torn clothing.

 - Refusing to go to School.
-It is common that children are unwilling to go to school after a break but if in the mid-year they suddenly refuse to go to school, things might not be okay. ( If they say things like “I hate school.” or show fear going to school.)
+Commonly, children are unwilling to go to school after a break, but if in the mid-year they suddenly refuse to go to school, things might not be okay. ( If they say things like “I hate school.” or show fear going to school.)

 - Missing belongings or getting home with damaged belongings.